github-early-access/actions-native-egress-firewall/README.md

 # Actions Native Egress Firewall — Early Access

 > [!IMPORTANT]
-> **Status: Technical Preview.** The native egress firewall is currently in technical preview.
-Audit mode and Layer 7 visibility are available for design partners on Linux.
+> **Status: Technical Preview.** The native egress firewall is currently in technical preview for audit mode without rule enforcement.
+Linux is the only supported platform at this time.

 > [!NOTE]
 > **Performance during preview.** With the firewall enabled and TLS inspection in the path, expect roughly a **15–20% increase in workflow runtime** for typical workloads, driven by the extra TLS handshake at the egress boundary and a small fixed sidecar cold-start cost.
 Reducing this overhead (connection reuse, selective inspection, sidecar warmup) is an active investment, and we will publish per-release performance deltas alongside public preview.